Frank Lieberam

 Frank Lieberam (born 17 December 1962) is a German former football player and manager.

 Playing career

 Lieberam was born in Halberstadt, East Germany.
 He started his senior playing career at DDR-Oberliga side 1.
 FC Magdeburg in 1982.
 In 1985, he left for BSG Stahl Riesa where he spent only one season, before moving on to SG Dynamo Dresden in 1986.
-He was a Stasi informer.
+He was a Stasi informant.
 After German reunification, he played in five Bundesliga matches with Dresden, before he transferred to K-League side Hyundai Horang-i in the winter-break.
 After six months he was signed by then-2.
 Bundesliga side VfL Wolfsburg.
 Later he returned to the 1.
 FC Magdeburg and his home town club Germania Halberstadt.
 At the height of his performance at Dynamo Dresden in the spring of 1989 Lieberam won one cap for the East Germany national team.

 Coach and manager

 After his playing career he took up managing, starting at FC Erzgebirge Aue in July 1998.
 He stayed on until April 1999 and later took over Germania Halberstadt in 2000.
 After he was sacked in Halberstadt in November 2004, he was hired by 1.
 FC Union Berlin where he stayed until he was fired in December 2005.
 In November 2006, he took on the manager position at MSV Neuruppin, but left the club over difficulties financing his ambitions in June 2007.